David Blunkett: Writing, speaking, and television appearances

 In 2001, Blunkett published Politics and Progress: Renewing Democracy and Civil Society.
 In October 2006, Blunkett's audio diaries were published in his book The Blunkett Tapes: My Life in the Bear Pit.
-The tapes detail his time as a cabinet minister until the present date, and provide insights into the workings of the Labour cabinet.
+The tapes detail his time as a cabinet minister up to that time, and provide insights into the workings of the Labour cabinet.
 They were recorded every week, and contain his view of what was happening in Cabinet at the time, alongside contemporary reflections and more recent thoughts on the events.
 He also published a light-hearted dog-oriented memoir called On a Clear Day, published by Michael O'Mara Books in 1995.

 Blunkett has also co-authored a number of publications, including Building from the Bottom (1982), published by the Fabian Society, and Democracy in Crisis (1987), published by Hogarth, which described the battle between local and central government in the Thatcher years.
 He has also contributed chapters to many books relating to politics and social policy and has also produced research papers with the University of Sheffield.
-Other publications include "Ladders Out of Poverty" in 2006 and "Mutual Action, Common Purpose" in 2009 (relating to the voluntary sector).
+Other publications include Ladders Out of Poverty in 2006 and Mutual Action, Common Purpose in 2009 (relating to the voluntary sector).

 Blunkett has contributed a chapter to the 2025 publication, Making Equal: New Visions for Opportunity and Growth, edited by Graeme Atherton and Peter John.

 Outside politics, Blunkett enjoys a career as a popular conference and after-dinner speaker.
 His booking agency JLA states that his speech topics include "The Political Landscape, Overcoming Adversity, Social Responsibility and Diversity."
 Blunkett has also given lectures and contributed to debates at the Institute of Art and Ideas.

 Blunkett has made many radio and television appearances.
 He took part in a celebrity version of Mastermind, where his specialist subject was Harry Potter.
 He finished last, scoring 11 points.
 He was featured on the Channel Five documentary series Banged Up in 2008.
 Blunkett also appeared as a celebrity chef, competing against Gordon Ramsay, on season 4 episode 4 of the British television series The F Word.
 In 2018, Blunkett featured on the University Challenge Christmas editions, representing Sheffield.